Home > Management > Remote work > Successful remote meetings

 This question of sequencing must be coupled with the question of the tools used to facilitate the meeting.
 This is the cornerstone of the success or failure of a videoconference meeting: regularly alternate the visuals on offer in the eyes of the participants, to offer variety and always reactivate their involvement, and return to the trombinoscope as often as possible of the meeting.

-It is also possible to enhance the value of participative dimension of the meeting by moving away from the traditional slide show, thanks to demonstration aids (expert software, etc.), interactive tools (like Klaxoon or simply a whiteboard), and once again, return to the faces regularly to question the participants, validate a point, finalise a sequence, etc. In short, prepare your meeting by thinking about vary the media and insert participatory sequences !
+It is also possible to enhance the value of participative dimension of the meeting by moving away from the traditional slide show, thanks to demonstration aids (expert software, etc.), interactive tools (such as Klaxoon or simply a whiteboard), and once again, return to the faces regularly to question the participants, validate a point, finalise a sequence, etc. In short, prepare your meeting by thinking about vary the media and insert participatory sequences !

 Golden rule: make your meeting vibrant

-In addition to these first imperative rules to be taken into account, you will also need to prepare your meeting by planning to slide from emotion in its agenda.
+In addition to these first imperative rules to be taken into account, you will also have to prepare your meeting by planning to slide from emotion in its agenda.
 It has been scientifically proven that emotionally charged events leave a more lasting impression on our memory.
 As part of our visios, we need to make information more emotionally powerful, for example by preparing a concrete example (why not use a video example?), by recounting a real-life experience, by slipping in an anecdote that generates humour and complicity (along the lines of "we've all been in this type of situation before"), or by linking an idea to its concrete effects on individuals (employees, customers, prospects, partners, etc.).

 And of course, don't hesitate to take advantage of an exotic event (a cat passing by, a child asking a question, noise from the neighbours) to bounce off it and share your sense of humour.
 So, put this advice into practice: put some emotion into your videos, to capture and keep your employees' attention!